Meditations

 Rational Thinking

-Using reason to examine our thoughts and emotions, responding rather than reacting.
+Using reason to examine our thoughts and responding rather than reacting.

 Universal Connection